johnpapa/angular-ngrx-data/README.md

 > In chrome, type [Command-P] and letters of the file name.

-Unfortunately, when _running the app_ (e.g., with `ng serve`),
+When _running the app_ (e.g., with `ng serve`),
-you cannot access the _ngrx-data_ library source files.
-The browser dev tools only reveal the _consolidated build file_, `ngrx-data.js`, which is ECMA 2015, not TypeScript.

-> You can still access the application source files.

-The app browser does not refresh when you make changes to the library.
-You must re-generate the library packages with `npm run build-lib` to see your changes.

-We are looking into this problem and hope to have a better experience soon.
+the browser dev tools give you TWO choices for a given TypeScript source file, both claiming to be from `.ts`.

+The one you want for library and app files ends in `/lib/src/file-name.ts` and `/src/client/app/path/file-name.ts` respectively.

+> Hope to solve the _two file_ problem.

 ## Build the app against the npm package